By Kristina Rowe, NewsCastic

 Not Quite Pumpkin

-You might not see pumpkins, but you’ll surely see burnt orange at the Texas OU Game in the Cotton Bowl.
+You might not see pumpkins, but you’ll always see burnt orange at the Texas OU Game in the Cotton Bowl.
 The Red River Showdown lets the two teams battle out their 111-year-old rivalry here in Dallas every year.

 These Boots Are Made for …